 Catawba usually reaches its peak of bloom along the Newfound Gap Road in the first half of June.
 Along the highest peaks it flowers in late June.
 Good places to see it are: above the Chimney Tops Trailhead, Alum Cave Trail, the Blue Ridge Parkway, and Andrews Bald.

 When pioneer botanist William Bartram discovered flame azaleas in 1791, he described the plant as “certainly the most gay and brilliant flowering shrub yet known.”

 In the Smokies, flame azalea flower colors range from white to peach to orange, yellow, or red.
 Blooming time is April and May in the pine and oak forests at low to mid-elevation, but not until June or early July on the mountain tops.
-The famous displays on Gregory Bald bloom in late June and early July and on Andrews Bald in early July.
+The famous displays on Gregory Bald bloom in mid to late June and on Andrews Bald in late June.
 Flame azalea can also be seen on Balsam Mountain Road.